flightaware/cpptcl/doc/threads.md

 This interpreter is created in the TCL thread package with Tcl_CreateInterp C API.
 There is no API access to the interpreter pointer in the thread created by the TCL thread package.
 There is also no API to access the main Tcl_Interp *.
+But you created that interpreter, so one would have to save that pointer. cpptcl saves this interpreter pointer as the "default interpreter".

 #### cpptcl does not work with the TCL thread package